GilleM/Project-assignment-the-baby-corner-shop/README.md

     - As a customer, I would like to see what the website is selling,
     - As a customer, I would like to be able to navigate the website easily and possibly search by a category and by name and to sort them by price
     - As a customer, I would like to see some information about the company and contact the company

-  - Shopping.
-    - As a customer, I would like to see the product price and description.
-    - As a customer, I would like to be able to add products to my shopping cart.
+    - As a customer buying the product, I would like to see the product price and description and add products to my shopping cart.
-    - As a customer, I would like to be notified when I complete interactions with the site.
-    - As a customer, I would like to be able to edit my shopping cart.
+    - I would like to be able to edit my shopping cart, checkout easily and receive confirmation of my order.
-    - As a customer, I would like to be able to checkout easily.
-    - As a customer, I would like to receive confirmation of my order.

   - Account.
     - As a customer, I would like to save my details to an account.